dvbportal/cloudnode-wiki/cloudnode-command-line.md

 The command line tool can be installed using [npm](/node-package-manager) which also takes care to resolve dependencies.

     $ npm install cloudnode-cli

+The above command does not require root rights and installs the tools in your home directory.
+Make sure that your PATH includes ~/node_modules/.bin
+If you are root you can install the tools globally using the -g flag.

 ## Usage